Dress, debate, respect, and expense, oh my! Intelivate’s Kris Fannin reveals 6 career advice tips that should be used in any career strategy.

 I frequently advise people who are starting a consulting career and give them my 6 ‘Golden Consulting Rules’ so they can start it with success.

-During one of my recent conversations, a comment was made that these consulting rules make great career strategies especially for those just entering the workforce.
+During one of my recent conversations, a comment was made that these consulting rules make great career strategies especially for those just entering the workforce and formulating a career track.

-Here are the career strategies I learned in consulting.
+Here are the career strategies I’ve learned in more than two decades of consulting.

 6. When in Rome, Do as the Romans Do.